kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 2.18.0 =
+* Support Vimeos that require usage of "h" query param
 * Add "No play button" option to not show any play button on top of videos
 * Exclude oembed metadata from WooCommerce product CSV export